bem/bem-core/common.docs/bemjson/bemjson.en.md

 <a id="bemcore"></a>
-###BEMJSON and data templating in bem-core
+## BEMJSON and data templating in bem-core

 A BEMJSON-formatted BEM tree is an integral part of the data templating mechanisms implemented in `bem-core`.
 BEMJSON is used as an input data format for these template engines:

 * [BEMTREE](https://bem.info/technology/bemtree/current/bemtree/)
 * [BEMHTML](https://bem.info/technology/bemhtml/current/intro/)

-From a BEMTREE and BEMHTML templates perspective, a portion of input data corresponding to the current BEM-tree element (node) and its child elements is contained in the context field `this.ctx`.
+From a BEMTREE and BEMHTML templates perspective, a portion of input data corresponding to the current BEM tree element (node) and its child elements is contained in the context field `this.ctx`.

-***
-**NB:** The BEMTREE template engine is used for generating BEMJSON from arbitrary data (the data normally comes in the form of a web page skeleton in BEMJSON format, which gets filled with content element by element as it is processed by the template engine).
+**NB** The BEMTREE template engine is used for generating BEMJSON from arbitrary data (the data normally comes in the form of a web page skeleton in BEMJSON format, which gets filled with content element by element as it is processed by the template engine).
-***

 <a id="sbor"></a>
-###BEMJSON and the build process
+## BEMJSON and the build process

 Certain build systems, such as [bem-tools](https://bem.info/tools/bem/bem-tools/), use files that contain the literal record BEMJSON as a build **declaration**.
 In `bem-tools`, `bemjson.js`-suffixed files serve this purpose.
 Based on a BEM tree defined in such files, the build system determines a set of BEM entities whose implementations are to be built from block folders.